-CTA (A) No. 1 3rd Revised Page 29C Cancels 2nd Revised Page 29C
+CTA (A) No. 1 4th Revised Page 29C Cancels 3rd Revised Page 29C

-- C. if the alternate travel arrangements provided under sub-rule A above do not meet the passenger's travel needs because of the Flight Disruption and sub-rule B above does not apply, refund the unused portion of the ticket on request. - ii.
+- C. commercial agreement, if any) to the passenger's point of origin and refund the passenger's ticket on request, or - D. if the alternate travel arrangements provided under sub-rule A above do not meet the passenger's travel needs because of the Flight Disruption and sub-rule B above does not apply, refund the unused portion of the ticket on request. - ii.
 In the case of a Flight Disruption resulting in a delay of three hours or more which is Uncontrollable, the Carrier will provide the passenger with a confirmed seat on the next available flight operated by the Carrier (or by a carrier with whom the Carrier has a commercial agreement, if any) and is travelling on any reasonable air route from the airport at which the passenger is located to the destination that is indicated on the passenger's original ticket. - iii.
 To the extent possible, the alternate travel arrangements shall be comparable to those of the original ticket.
 If the alternate travel arrangements provide for a higher class of service than the original ticket, no supplementary payment to the Carrier shall be required.
 If the alternate travel arrangements provide for a lower class of service than the original ticket, the carrier will refund the difference in the cost of the applicable portion of the ticket.